-Climate & CO2 concen tration scenarios picontrol Pre-industrial climate and 286ppm CO2 concentration.
+Climate & CO 2 co ncentration scenarios picontrol Pre-industrial climate and 286ppm $CO_2$ concentration.
 The climate data for the entire period (1661-2299) are unique - no (or little) recycling of data has taken place. historical Historical climate and CO 2 concentration. rcp26 Future climate and CO 2 concentration from RCP2.6. rcp60 Future climate and CO 2 concentration from RCP6.0. rcp85 Future climate and CO 2 concentration from RCP8.5.
 Human influence and land use 1860soc Pre-industrial human influences.
 Given the small effect of dams & reservoirs before 1900, modellers may apply the 1901 dam/reservoir configuration during the pre-industrial period and the 1861-1900 part of the historical period if that is significantly easier than applying the 1861 configuration.
 Please indicate in the metadata of the file and the model description on the ISIMIP website which option you used. histsoc Varying historical land use and other human influences.
 2005soc Fixed year-2005 land use and other human influences. nosoc No direct human influences on the water cycle.
 This is only for models that do not represent any water abstraction.
 Such model simulations should be labeled "nosoc" even if human land-use is represented. rcp26soc Varying water abstraction and land use according to SSP2 and RCP2.6; fixed year-2005 dams and reservoirs.
 For models using fixed LU types, varying irrigation areas can also be considered as varying land use. rcp60soc Varying water abstraction and land use according to SSP2 and RCP6.0, fixed year-2005 dams and reservoirs.
 For models using fixed LU types, varying irrigation areas can also be considered as varying land use.
+2100rcp26soc Human influences and land use fixed at year 2100 levels according to RCP2.6.